 Highlights: Colosseum, Scrovegni chapel, the Great Canal

-Rome to Venice is one of the longer road trips here and the best one to do if you’re staying in Italy for at least ten days.
-It covers most of the famous sights with some optional detours that are included in the other road trips.
+Rome to Venice is one of the longer Italian road trips here and the best one to do if you’re staying in Italy for at least ten days.
+It covers most of the famous sights with some optional detours that are included in the other road trips in Italy.

-The road trip starts in Rome, which you should explore thoroughly before you hit the road.
-Italy’s capital is extraordinary in every way with countless historic places that are worth visiting.
+The road trip starts in Rome, in central Italy, which you should explore thoroughly before you hit the road.
+Italy’s capital is extraordinary in every way with countless historic buildings that are worth visiting.
 Don’t get in the car before you’ve seen the Colosseum, Campo de Fiori, Piazza di Spagna, the Vatican Museum, and the Roman Forum at the very least.

 The next must-stop is Bologna.
 The historic city features medieval towers, sprawling city squares, spectacular museums and art galleries, and beautiful parks.
 Stay in Bologna for at least one or two nights so you can see all the major historic attractions, and then hit the road again.